PalmaVideo offer finest ARRI - TV/Film-Equipment &

 Viewfinder extension with magnifier

-The ARRI D21 gives you the best "film-feel" and "FILM-LOOK" of all existing electronic Cameras and without the need of special LUTs or additional extreme grading !
+The ARRI D21 gives you the best "film-feel" and "FILM-LOOK" of all existing electronic Cameras and without the need of special LUTs or additional grading in post.

 Specially made for 35mm Film-Look !